rrruuuiii/rrruuuiii.github.io/content/post/lioc/index.md

 Hi, I'm Rui!
 This is my first blog post.

 Happy April Fools' Day!
 But I'm not here making jokes.
-Today, I was reading recitation notes on continuations and would like to present some rules that could be used in a proof tree to help us construct a proof term involving continuations.
+Today, I was reading recitation notes on continuations and would like to present some rules that could be used in a proof tree to help us construct a proof term involving continuations much more easily.

 We know the correspondence between continuation and proposition: